 Penny boards are the smallest, regular boards are larger, and long boards are the longest.
 Longboards and Penny boards use cruiser wheels while skateboards can use either standard wheels or cruisers.

 Skateboards are the most versatile of all three skateboard types.
 They’re good enough for cruising (if you attach cruiser wheels to them) and excellent at pulling off tricks.
 Longboards, by comparison, are amazing at downhill skating and cruising, but they suck at tricks.

 As for Penny boards, I can’t think of anything they do exceptionally well.
 They’re just affordable boards with which to get around town.

-In terms of speed, a Penny boards doesn’t give more than jogging speed.
-But due to its short wheelbase (distance between front and back wheels,) a Penny board wobbles excessively at high speeds.
+In terms of speed, a Penny board doesn’t give more than jogging speed.
+But due to its short wheelbase (distance between the front and back wheels), a Penny board wobbles excessively at high speeds.
 And at such speeds, it becomes extremely hard to control these boards.